There was once a time when muslims were just another demographic in a vast and varied world. Those days have taken on the sepia tinge of memory.

 The world is sick of muslims full-stop, no-one’s interested in sorting the good from the bad anymore, the constant drone of muslim grievance has become white noise – meaningless and irritating.
 We’ve overstayed our welcome, trashed the guest bedroom and now everyone wants us out so they can clean up and get on with their lives.
 And who can blame them?

 Extremism and its incessant reportage coupled with clumsy bureaucratic handling of multiculturalism have hardened the public stance toward Muslims.
 The word is synonymous in the average Western mind with terror attacks, burqa-clad women, shifty men with implacable expressions, abuse of aid, honour killings and bloodthirsty crowds.
-Their culture, rituals and behavior are presented as so far removed as to be almost inhuman.
+Their culture, rituals and behaviour are presented as so far removed as to be almost inhuman.
 So how easy is it to get an accurate picture of Islam?

 With extremists pushing for legitimation of their beliefs in secular society, the unchecked distribution of inaccurate material and the media perpetuating the myth by presenting it as the muslim faith without seeking to qualify it in any way, the answer is “Almost impossible.”

-The global muslim community is known as the “Ummah”, and in an ideal world we’re all one another’s siblings, bonded by our common religion.
+The global muslim community is known as the “Ummah”, and in an ideal world, we’re all one another’s siblings, bonded by our common religion.
 But it’s glaringly obvious we don’t all share the same beliefs.

 Radical Islam has tentacles everywhere.
 Don’t make the mistake of thinking its proponents act out of religious conviction, that’s just the enabling label.
 They’re motivated by the basest of human impulses – power, control, the thirst for blood and twisted glory.
 They’re the furthest you can get from Islam.
 Here are a few of the common myths they peddle, debunked: